 - Period of time

-If a business is selling something on campus, a percentage of the profits made must be given to the sponsoring organization.
-All such sales and solicitations on campus must be approved by the PuLSE Office.
+If a business is selling something on campus, a percentage of the profits made must be given to the recognized sponsoring organization.
+All such sales and solicitations on campus must be approved by the Office of Student Activities.

 Any group utilizing space on campus to promote their services, activities, events, etc., must: